sharmmohit/AgentsDesk/README.md

-About AgentsDesk
-AgentsDesk is a revolutionary AI Agent Marketplace that empowers businesses to discover, deploy, and scale intelligent AI agents without writing a single line of code.
-Whether you need a voice agent for cold calling, a restaurant bot for reservations, or an appointment AI for scheduling — AgentsDesk has you covered.
+AgentsDesk is a cutting-edge AI Agent Marketplace that enables businesses to discover, deploy, and manage intelligent AI agents in minutes.
+It's a one-stop platform where companies can browse pre-built AI agents for various use cases including voice calling, customer support, restaurant reservations, appointment scheduling, sales automation, and more